-A back pain started within the first 72 hours is known as acute back pain.
-A person should not have any swelling, no fractures and no other pathological disorders like cancer, open wounds, fractures etc., in order to start some basic treatment at home.
-In cases of above disorders or other pathological disorders, it is best to consult with primary care physician.
+Back pain started within the first 72 hours is known as acute back pain.
+A person should not have any swelling, no fractures and no other pathological disorders like cancer, open wounds, fractures, etc., in order to start some basic treatment at home.
+In cases of the above disorders or other pathological disorders, it is best to consult with a primary care physician.

 Heat modalities like hot packs, electrical stimulation along with muscle relaxant like Biofreeze can help reduce the symptoms of pain.